Elusa (Haluza): Western rediscovery, Bedouin resettlement

 In 1838, Edward Robinson identified Al-Khalasa as the old Elusa based on its Arabic name.
 In 1905, the Ecole Biblique of Jerusalem studied remains and discovered the cemetery of Elusa, and in 1914 C.L.
 Woolley and T. E. Lawrence (the soon-to-be "Lawrence of Arabia"), during their survey of the Negev, made an attempt of drawing a site plan, but could distinguish little more than traces of a wall and two gates.

 The constant interest of Western archaeologists in the remains of Elusa, encouraged the al-Azizma Bedouin tribe of the Negev to resettle the site.
 They built their small village, which they called Al-Khalasa, among the ancient ruins and next to the wells, between two wadis, with houses constructed of mud and stone.
 An elementary school was established in the village in 1941, and there were several shops.
 Most of the inhabitants earned their living through animal husbandry and commerce, and used a well for drinking water.
 Al-Khalasa was taken during the 1948 Arab-Israeli War by the IDF in October 1948.

+Excavations revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.